-The Chongqing Art Museum / Art Centre was introduced into the Chongqing bonded area during the inauguration ceremony of the China free trade area (Chongqing).
+The Hong Art Museum Chongqing was introduced into the Chongqing bonded area during the inauguration ceremony of the China free trade area (Chongqing).
 It covers an area of 6000sqm comprising a warehouse, an artist's workshop and an art Exchange room.
 It also works as an auction house and a vast exhibition space more than 3000sqm.

 The venue is a decisive step forward for cultural and commercial development.
 It has set up an international organization of culture and art to provide diversified services, including expertise, training, customization and an art-related auctions.

 The museum and cultural centre organizes cultural and artistic exhibitions at international level, presenting artists and cultural institutions from overseas to China and vice versa.

 The definition of art in the 20th century has changed the whole concept of art.
 It is the perspective of the artist and the art viewer which determines how we can call an object a work of art.
 How do we look at the Body of the Object as/in Art?
 The number of ways to achieve the mode of perfection in making art is “at least” equal to the imagination of each artist and “most probably” much more than the number of artists in the world.